Jess Stacy: Career

 In the early 1920s, Stacy moved to Chicago, where he performed with Paul Mares, leader of the New Orleans Rhythm Kings, playing a genre of jazz which came to be called "Chicago-style".
 Stacy cites his main influences as Louis Armstrong and especially pianist Earl Hines, who played piano for Armstrong and the Carroll Dickerson band.

 In 1935, Benny Goodman asked him to join his band.
 Stacy left Floyd Towne, moved to New York City, and spent 1935–39 with the Benny Goodman Orchestra, including the Carnegie Hall concert in 1938.
 The Carnegie Hall performance was elevated in part by Stacy's unplanned piano solo during "Sing, Sing, Sing (With a Swing)", around which a great modern legacy has grown.
 Following a Goodman/Krupa duet, Stacy received a nod from Goodman to take a solo.
 "At the Carnegie Hall concert, after the usual theatrics, Jess Stacy was allowed to solo and, given the venue, what followed was appropriate ...
 Used to just playing rhythm on the tune, he was unprepared for a turn in the spotlight, but what came out of his fingers was a graceful, impressionistic marvel with classical flourishes, yet still managed to swing.
 It was the best thing he ever did, and it's ironic that such a layered, nuanced performance came at the end of such a chaotic, bombastic tune", wrote David Rickert.
 After leaving the Goodman Orchestra, Stacy joined the Bob Crosby Orchestra and the Bob Crosby Bob-Cats.
 He won the DownBeat magazine piano poll in 1940.

 In 1950, Stacy moved to Los Angeles.
 His career declined to club work.
 While playing at the piano bar in Leon's Steak House, he walked out after a drunken woman spilled beer in his lap.
 He announced he was quitting the music business and retired from public performances.
 He worked as a salesman, warehouseman, postman, and for Max Factor cosmetics before being rediscovered.
 He played for Nelson Riddle on the soundtrack of The Great Gatsby (1974).
 The same year as the film's release, he was invited to play at the Newport Jazz Festival, and was asked to record twice for Chiaroscuro Records, in 1974 and 1977 (Stacy Still Swings).

 His final performance was broadcast on Marian McPartland's Piano Jazz on December 1, 1981.
-After his brief and revival in the 1970s, he again retired from music and lived with his third wife, Patricia Peck Stacy.
+After his career's brief revival in the 1970s, he again retired from music and lived with his third wife, Patricia Peck Stacy.
 In addition to the Goodman and Crosby orchestras, Stacy played with Bix Beiderbecke, Eddie Condon, Bud Freeman, George Gershwin, Lionel Hampton, Billie Holiday, Gene Krupa, Jack Teagarden, and Horace Heidt.